jonathanKingston/strut/README.md

 # Strut

-A simple object base for node.js and plain ol JavaScript.
+A simple object base for node.js and browser JavaScript.

-The packages motives at the moment is to provide similar behavior to Moose from Perl.
+The packages goal at the moment is to provide a similar behaviour to Moose from Perl for defining classes however wider plans are in the pipeline.
+A road map will be published soon.

 ## Class definition
 ```js